 The BuskerBus festival has attracted world’s street artists since 1997.
 It’s an opportunity for interaction between city residents and the exotic culture of street art; only here will an older lady watch an Argentinian circus artist juggle fire on a 3-metre tall unicycle, a girl who stopped for coffee will find herself in the first row of a concert, and leaving your house with slippers on your feet you’ll have a chance to see spectacles straight from world’s most prestigious circus stages.

-BuskerBus bridges the idea of contemporary circus – the one focused not on animals, but strength, skill and creativity of the performers – with the availability of busking.
+BuskerBus bridges the idea of contemporary circus – the one focused not on animals, but strength, skill and creativity of the performers – with making culture available for all.
 Here you’ll be more than just a passive spectator – you’ll become a live part of the show, with the artists reacting to all that happens around you.
-Every year, from the very many applications, artistic director Małgorzata Węglarz chooses both world stars and interesting „freshmen”.
-The programme is different each time, and the artist’s chance to come back to Poland is to create a new (and good!) show.
-Thanks to this, the festival is always very diverse, surprising, and at a very high level.
+Every year, from many applications, artistic director Małgorzata Węglarz chooses both performers with international experience and „freshmen”.
+The programme is different each time, and the artist’s chance to come back to Poland is to create a new (and exciting!) show.
+Thanks to this, the festival is always diverse, surprising, and at a high level.

 Even more so when you visit “Cabaret BuskerBus”.
 These are evening shows in the festival club, where you can see the best, the weirdest, and the freshest tricks of the invited performers – often featuring local artists and unexpected guests.
 After the main part, the stage is open for all who want to perform; it’s your chance to not only meet the “alternative programme” of the festival’s stars, but also talk to them face-to-face, and even make the stage yours!